ABOUT

 Photo: Mark Kelly

-Moyles’s articles and essays have been published extensively in North America, including The Globe and Mail, Alberta Views, Maisonneuve, The Walrus, Hakai Magazine, Calgary Herald, and Canadian Geographic.
+Moyles’s award-winning articles and essays have been published extensively in North America, including The Globe and Mail, Alberta Views, The Narwhal, and Canadian Geographic.
+She is currently working as the Northern Correspondent for The Walrus, reporting on stories at the 60th parallel.

 She received a Bachelor of Arts Degree in Cultural Anthropology from MacEwan University in 2010, and her MFA in Creative Writing from the University of British Columbia.